Ep. #523: David Ropeik, Andrew Zimmern

 Congressman Diane Black once said, thank you, President Trump, for allowing us to have you as your president.

-and the, who's Stephanie Gresham?
+and the, who's Stephanie Grisham?
+Is she the

+press secretary now?
 She was talking about General Kelly, his former chief of staff, and said General Kelly was unequipped to handle the genius that is our president.

 That's a real quote from here in North Korea.
+So this week we're giving it to Mike Pence.

+Show the clip.
 This is some of what Mike Pence was saying today.

-This day should be an inspiration to every American.
+This day should be an inspiration to every American

-Because thanks to your leadership from early on, throughout this process, Mr.
+because, thanks to your leadership from early on, throughout this process, Mr. President, you've put the health of America first.

 Mr.

 President, you have forged a seamless partnership, but it's all a result of you tasking us with bringing together.
+And together, as you've said many times, together we'll get through this.

-So anyway, this week's Ask Hisser of the Month goes to Mike Pence.
+It's just fucking unbelievable.
+So, anyway, this week's Askisser of the Month goes to Mike Pence.

 Here are some of the other things he said that weren't in the speech.
+He said, President Trump is in such amazing shape.

 Scientists now believe Kentucky fried chicken is good for you.

 He said, President Trump can make women orgasm just by liking their tweets.
+Wow.

+His body creates no waste.
 Trump's once-a-year excretion produces a perfect Cadbury egg.

 Sometimes when Jared and Ivanka are having sex, they both pretend the other is Donald Trump.

-Katie Perry's baby, his.
+It's amazing.
+Katy Perry's baby, his.

 And they wrote it.
+They don't write it.

 The CDC is testing his semen as a vaccine for coronavirus.